CurlyWurly-1/12F675-Development-board/README.md

  - Three switches    - Linked via yellow jumpers to pins GP2, GP3, GP5 (N.B.
 GP3 is the MCLR pin - To avoid hassles, only use it as an input pin)
  - Variable resistor - Linked via yellow jumper  to pin  GP4
  - ICSP pins         - White housing of 6 pins - used for the programming interface
  - 8 jumpers         - Except for the "VDD" and "Ground" jumpers, removing a jumper disconnects the pic's GPIO pin from its associated LED/switch/variable resistor.
 This means you can connect a standard female dupoint wire to any of these now exposed header pins to whatever you want.
-As mentioned earlier, The exception to this are the "VDD" and "Ground" jumpers because for these 2 jumpers, the pins are connected by a track underneath the board anyway.
-This means that you can remove these jumpers with no ill effect and use exposed header pin pairs for these 2 to connect 5V or 0V respectively - to whatever external devices you want to connect to
+As mentioned earlier, The exception to this are the "VDD" and "Ground" jumpers because for these 2 jumpers, the pin pairs are connected by a track underneath the board anyway.
+This means that you can remove these jumpers with no ill effect and use the now exposed header pins to connect 5V or 0V respectively - to whatever external devices you want to connect to

 <img src="images/12f675 schematic.jpg" alt="Schematic"/>